panzi/blender-addon-import-pixelart/README.md

-Import Pixle Art
+Import Pixel Art
 ================

-Blender add-on that imports pixle art images as colored cubes or squares.
+Blender add-on that imports pixel art images as colored cubes or squares.
 Pixels with 100% alpha are ignored.

 Use the Install button under Edit > Preferences > Add-ons to install this